ffromani/kubevirt-metrics-collector/README.md

 We assume that the cluster is running [prometheus-operator](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md) to manage the monitoring using prometheus, and [kubevirt](https://github.com/kubevirt/kubevirt/releases/tag/v0.9.1) >= 0.9.1, which includes itself better integration with prometheus operator.

-0. First deploy a new service to plug in the configuration KubeVirt uses to interact with prometheus-operator:
+### Deploy a new service to plug in the configuration KubeVirt uses to interact with prometheus-operator:
+Just use the provided manifest:
 ```
 kubectl create -f cluster/kube-service-vmi.yaml
 ```

-1. Now deploy the tool itself into the cluster:
+### Deploy the server itself into the cluster:
 Set PLATFORM to either "k8s" or "ocp" and
 ```
 kubectl create -f cluster/kube-metrics-collector-config-map.yaml